 Cooked and sliced burdock can be enjoyed with butter and salt.

 Young tender burdock shoots, harvested before flowering, used in salads or as a cooked vegetable.

 Burdock root can be safely used in healthy individuals without any reservations.
-However, in patients on potassium sparing diuretic therapy, it may aggravate potassium toxicity.
+However, in patients on potassium-sparing diuretic therapy, it may aggravate potassium toxicity.
 The whole plant may elicit allergic reactions in some sensitive individuals.
 (Medical disclaimer).

-<<-Back to Healthy herbs from Burdock root.
-Please visit here for impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties and health benefits.
+≻≻-Back to Herbs from Burdock root.
+Visit here for an impressive list of all variety of herbs with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.